skodapetr/discovery/README.md

     run without a limit.
 - *--IHaveBadDiscoveryDefinition* - Can be used to ignore issues with Discovery definition, can be used only with *-d*/*--discovery* option.
+- *--UseMapping* - Can be used to map results from SPARQL construct.
+This may reduce memory usage, but require extra CPU to perform the mappings.
+- *-store* - Name of store strategy  used to store statements.
+Available values:
+    - *memory* - Store all in memory, fastest store using most memory.
+    - *diff* - Store statements in form of diffs from the root.
+Similar to *diff* filter.
+    - *disk* - Store all samples into files.
+Slowest but with smallest memory consumption.
+    - *memory-disk* - Use a memory store for filter data and a disk store for data samples.
+If 85% of memory is used, then all data are moved to the disk store and the memory store is no longer used.

 [Java]: <http://www.oracle.com/technetwork/java/javase/downloads/index.html>
 [Git]: <https://git-scm.com/>